Hy3n4/nagios-http-json/README.md

   -D DATA, --data DATA  The http payload to send as a POST -A HEADERS, --headers HEADERS
                         The http headers in JSON format.
-  -f SEPARATOR, --field_separator SEPARATOR
+  -I, --insecure        Do not validate certificates -Z, --zabbix-check    Use when pulling data from Zabbix Server -f SEPARATOR, --field_separator SEPARATOR
                         Json Field separator, defaults to "." ; Select element in an array with "(" ")"